 Yamaha Yard Built XJR1300 Monkeefist

-When it comes to choosing a base for a custom build most modern bikes dont even get a look in, it seems however that Yamaha Europe aims to change all that with their latest marketing efforts.
-Yamaha is inviting custom builders from around the world to trasform their latest bikes with an aim…
+When it comes to choosing a base for a custom build most modern bikes don’t even get a look in, it seems however that Yamaha Motorcycles Europe aims to change all that with their latest marketing efforts.
+Yamaha is inviting custom builders from around the world to transform their latest bikes with an aim to develop unique after-market kits.
+The XJR1300 Monkeefist by the Wrenchmonkees is one such bike and believe it or not, most of what they created for this bike will be bolt on.

 The XJR1300 was delivered to the Denmark workshop of the Wrenchmonkees with the basic brief of “make it even better”.
 The Wrenchmonkees decided the best way to showcase the XJR would be with a Cafe Racer conversion.
 The stock tank, frame, swingarm, Öhlins shocks and the XJR’s powerful in-line four engine were retained but most everything else on the bike was changed.
 A pair of Yamaha R1 front forks and full set of brakes, some braided lines and a Magura brake and clutch master were the only OEM parts added to the bike as everything else was to be Wrenchmonkee made.